nallaperumaletl/My_second_brain/08 - Ubuntu/sripts/for cleaning the ubuntu.md

 # go and check the cd /var/cache/apt/archives | ls -ltrh --> after clean command
 sudo apt-get autoclean
 ```
-## To verify which kernel we are using
+## To verify which kernal we are using

 ```bash
 uname -a